Skip to main content

 When you meet with your doctor, be prepared to discuss your health goals and your expectations for the proposed wellness program.
 This will help to ensure that the LMN is aligned with your personal needs and priorities.

-Ask your doctor to explain the clinical rationale for the recommended interventions and to provide you with any supporting documentation, such as clinical or research articles.
+Ask your doctor to explain the clinical rationale for the recommended interventions and to provide you with any supporting documentation, such as clinical practice guidelines or research articles.
 This will not only help you to better understand your own health, but it will also empower you to advocate for yourself more effectively throughout the insurance approval process.

 What Are the Key Elements of a Successful Letter?